HIVE: Evaluating the Human Interpretability of Visual Explanations

-\smallsec{Our contributions} In our work, we tackle these challenges head-on and propose a novel human evaluation framework: HIVE (Human Interpretability of Visual Explanations).
-First, we design a study and its associated UIs to fairly and thoroughly evaluate multiple computer vision interpretability methods.
-As highlighted in~\cite{lipton2017mythos,krishnan2020critique}, model interpretability can have multiple meanings, from understanding how a whole model (or its component parts) works to being able to simulate a model's decision.
-We are primarily concerned with the use of models to aid human decision making; thus, we measure interpretability through participants' 1) level of \emph{agreement} with provided explanations and 2) ability to \emph{distinguish} between correct and incorrect predictions based on the provided explanations (see~\cref{fig:fig1}).
+\smallsec{Our contributions} As more diverse interpretability methods are being proposed, it is more important than ever to have a standardized and rigorous evaluation framework that allows for falsifiable hypothesis testing, cross-method comparison, and human-centered evaluation.
+To this end, we develop HIVE (Human Interpretability of Visual Explanations).
+HIVE evaluates diverse visual interpretability methods by evaluating all methods on a common task.
+We carefully design the tasks to reduce the effect of confirmation bias and human prior knowledge in interpretability evaluation, and assess the utility of explanations in AI-assisted decision making scenarios.
+HIVE also examines how well interpretable-by-design models' reasoning process aligns with that of humans, and how human users tradeoff interpretability and accuracy.

-Second, to demonstrate the extensibility and applicability of HIVE, we conduct IRB-approved human studies and evaluate four existing computer vision interpretability methods that represent different streams of interpretability work (e.g., post-hoc explanations, interpretable-by-design models, heatmaps, and prototype-based explanations): GradCAM~\cite{selvaraju2017gradcam}, BagNet~\cite{brendel2019bagnet}, ProtoPNet~\cite{chen2019protopnet}, ProtoTree~\cite{nauta2021prototree}.
-To the best of our knowledge, there have been no human studies for the studied interpretable-by-design models and no studies with the proposed tasks, likely due to the high complexity of the produced explanations.
-Through our experiments, we demonstrate a number of key findings:
+To demonstrate the extensibility and applicability of HIVE, we conduct IRB-approved human studies with nearly 1000 participants and evaluate four existing methods that represent different streams of interpretability work (e.g., post-hoc explanations, interpretable-by-design models, heatmaps, and prototype-based explanations): GradCAM~\cite{selvaraju2017gradcam}, BagNet~\cite{brendel2019bagnet}, ProtoPNet~\cite{chen2019protopnet}, ProtoTree~\cite{nauta2021prototree}.
+To the best of our knowledge, we are the first to compare interpretability methods with different explanation forms (see~\cref{fig:explanations}) and the first to conduct human studies of the evaluated interpretable-by-design models~\cite{brendel2019bagnet,chen2019protopnet,nauta2021prototree}.